snowplow/snowplowanalytics.com/_posts/2017-12-08-snowplow-snowflake-loader-0.3.0-released/index.md

 We are tremendously excited to announce the first public release of the [Snowplow Snowflake Loader][snowflake-loader-repo].

-[Snowflake][snowflake-computing] is a fast-growing cloud data warehouse solution which lets you store and access your data with broad variety of tools and application in a very efficient and scalable way.
+[Snowflake][snowflake-computing] is a fast-growing cloud data warehouse solution which lets you store and access your data with a broad variety of tools and applications in a very efficient and scalable way.

 If you’d like to know more about Snowflake Loader and how to use it, please continue reading this post: